Academia

 University of Notre Dame

-He taught the entire cohort (over 100 students') the various elements needed to demonstrate certain criminal offences (e.g., murder, manslaughter, assaults, stealing etc.).
+Brenton was the Course Coordinator in Criminal Law A at the University of Notre Dame where he taught the entire cohort (over 100 students) the various elements needed to demonstrate certain criminal offences (e.g., murder, manslaughter, assaults, stealing etc.).

 Murdoch University